Preventing Ticks on Dogs and Cats and Other Parasites in West Hartford and Windsor

 However, internal parasites are not your pet’s only concern.
 Fleas, ticks and mosquitoes are pests that never seem to go away, and they can spread harmful diseases to your pet.
 Mosquitoes can transmit heartworm disease, while ticks can transmit Lyme disease, Ehrlichia, and other illnesses.

-What You Should Know About Ticks
+What You Should Know About Ticks on Dogs and Cats

 Ticks come in a variety of colors and sizes.
 Common tick species that can be found here in Connecticut include the blacklegged tick, the dog tick (or wood tick), and the lone star tick.
 Blacklegged ticks have noticeably smaller bodies than the lone star and dog ticks.